 There have been a couple of changes in the laws recently that affect all juveniles.

 The first is known as Kelsey’s Law.
 This applies to all teens with Level 1 or Level 2 graduated licenses.
 It prohibits these drivers from using a cell phone while driving.
-This means not only no texting; but no dialing, answering or talking on the phone; no emailing.
+This means not only no texting, but no dialing, answering or talking on the phone, or emailing.
 There is an exception if the driver is using a voice-operated system integrated into the motor vehicle.
 There are also exceptions to reporting emergencies.

 The law was championed by the parents of Kelsey Raffaelle, who was killed in 2010 while driving and talking on a cell phone.